SamuelPrigent/React-modal-context/Readme.md

 - To add another modal, create a new component like `<CustomModalTwo/>`.
 - Wrap each modal component with his own `<ModalContextProvider>`.
-- This ensures that each modal has his own isolated context for managing its display.
+- This ensures that each modal has his own isolated context.

 ## Install